ChrisWiegman/chriswiegman.com/content/posts/2021-12-20-tweetbot-vs-twitter-which-is-better.md

 ## So which app is better?

 If you've made it this far you already know I'm sticking with Tweetbot, at least for now.
-While my use case is undoubtably different than most, the synchronization of timelines between devices combined with the limited notifications make it very worth it to me.
+While my use case is undoubtedly different than most, the synchronization of timelines between devices combined with the limited notifications make it very worth it to me.
 That said, each app has its advantages and either one will make sure you can post all the content you could ever want.

  [1]: https://twitter.com
  [2]: https://joinmastodon.org